mckayro/centreon-web-application-analytics/doc/en/installation.rst

   # ln -sf selenium-server-standalone-version.jar selenium-server-standalone.jar

 To start the server on boot, a script is available in the centreon waa source package.
-To install this script, copy the init-selenium for your distribution into /etc/init.d and the default-selenium into /etc/default.
+To install this script, copy the init-selenium from Git into /etc/init.d and the default-selenium into /etc/default.

 To activate this start options: